nats-io/nats-architecture-and-design/adr/ADR-37.md

 The JetStream Context is mainly responsible for managing streams.
 It serves as the entry point for creating, configuring, and controlling the streams.
-JetStreamContext should also expose methods co manage consumers directly, bypassing the need to get/create a stream.
+JetStreamContext should also expose methods co-manage consumers directly, bypassing the need to get/create a stream.

 Example set of methods on JetStreamContext: